maxxie114/ML-Anti-Swear-Word-API/README.md

 We will start with KNearestNeighbor and later we might add in more complex and advanced Machine learning algorithm, including deep learning neural networks
 # Contribution
 Feel free to contribute anything to this project by pull request
+# Attention
+Here, since it is a research project, I am going to hard code the algorithms, instead of using any existing libraries, unless if the algorithm is too complicate to re-create, which should not be the case unless if the algorithm is a very complex image recognition neural network